 (Character head by Franz Xaver Messerschmidt.
 Photo courtesy of and © Belvedere, Wien.
 Reproduced with permission under the terms of Creative Commons License CC BY-SA 4.0.)

-Messerschmidt also did the large tin statue of Maria Theresa as Queen of Hungary that you can see in the main entrance to Upper Belvedere palace.
+This Baroque sculptor also produced the large tin statue of Maria Theresa as Queen of Hungary that you can see in the Sala Terrena main entrance hall to Upper Belvedere palace.

-And then we have the fascinating character busts.
-The kind you don’t associate with the late 1700s…not representations of gentle, placid folk, but the sort of faces you half expect to see in the props room of a Hitchcock movie.
+We also have the fascinating character busts: the kind of artistic creations you don’t associate with the late 1700s…not representations of gentle, placid folk, but the sort of faces you half expect to see in the props room of a Hitchcock movie.

-Despite their unusual nature, the busts’ appeal has lasted across the decades.
+Despite (or because of) their unusual nature, the busts’ appeal has lasted across the decades.
 The Wiener-Theater Zeitung wrote, for example, in 1835 (my excerpted rough translation):

 The original character busts by F. X. Messerschmidt…have attracted the attention and admiration of all friends of the sculptural arts…